KADN-TV: Early years

 KADN-TV, the current incarnation of channel 15, began broadcasting on March 1, 1980, as an independent station, offering mainly movies, old sitcoms, children's programming, and local sports.
 It was owned by Charles Chatelain and his company, Delta Media Corporation.
 The station used the on-air slogan "Acadiana's Alternative", and also called itself "The Movie Station".

 Unusually for an independent station in what, then as now, was a fairly small market, KADN was innovative in creating its own original programming.
 It gained particular notice for its music programming.
 Shows such as The Larry Brasso Show (country music), Cypress with Warren Storm (swamp pop) and the long-running Laissez les Bon Temps Rouler (Cajun French music) were Saturday mainstays during the station's early years.
 The latter program also aired in reruns aired weekday mornings under the title Bon Temps Rouler Encore.
 A music video hour aired daily called Acadiana Music Box around the same time MTV was catching on.

 Also in the early years, KADN had its own news department, first with five-minute newsbreaks and then its own 5 p.m. daily newscast called Acadiana in Review.
 After just a couple of years, station management realized that it was not financially feasible to compete with KLFY and KATC in news, so the news department was eliminated.

 Shortly after KADN signed on the air, KLFY preempted an episode of the popular prime time drama series Dallas to run a Billy Graham televangelism special.
 Chatelain persuaded CBS to let KADN clear the episode.
 At that time, an arrangement was made for channel 15 to officially become a CBS secondary affiliate, picking up a microwave relay of WAFB in Baton Rouge for network programming.
 KADN then began airing any CBS programming that KLFY preempted for one reason or another, especially the morning daytime offerings from 9 to 10 a.m.
-(KADN would re-air those shows in the afternoon.)
+(KADN would air those shows in the afternoon.)
 The arrangement lasted until 2005, with preempted CBS programming running in the later years on sister station KLAF-LP.

-KADN-TV is a charter member of Fox, having joined the network upon its debut in October 1986.
+KADN-TV is a charter affiliate of Fox, having joined the network upon its debut in October 1986.

 From the late 1980s to 1997, KADN operated a low-powered semi-satellite in Alexandria, K47DW, to bring Fox programming to central Louisiana.
 It aired separate commercials for the Alexandria market, identifying as "Fox 47".
 In 1991, when Delta Media bought WNTZ in Natchez, the Fox affiliation moved to channel 48.
 The channel 47 translator then simulcast WNTZ to serve portions of Alexandria where channel 48's signal was weak.